sderosiaux/every-single-day-i-tldr/README.md

 # 17-10-2016

 - https://en.wikipedia.org/wiki/Backtesting "...testing a predictive model using existing historic data.
 Backtesting is a kind of retrodiction, and a special type of cross-validation applied to time series data."
+- https://docs.docker.com/swarm/discovery/ when you run some dockers here and there, and you want your external services to access to them, without hardcoding ip:port, you can use swarm, that uses zk/etcd/consul

 # 16-10-2016